fionncur/IDStools/CONTRIBUTING.md

 #### Code organization
  - Code is organized in two main packages, `compute` and `view`
- - All calculation operaions on IDSes functions to get meaningful data goes to `compute`
+ - All calculation operations on IDS to get meaningful data are added to `compute`
- - `compute` package is divided as per idses
+ - `compute` and `view` package is divided as per idses
  - For all basic operations you can add functions in `Compute` class in `basic.py` module
  - if you have complex function which doesn't fit in `basic.py`, you can alway add new module and class with meaningful name
  - Each `Compute` class receives respective ids object to operate on